ajaxromik/ajaxromik/README.md

 - Hi, I’m @ajaxromik
-- I’m interested in software development and cybersecurity
+- Interested in software development and cybersecurity
-- I’m currently learning how to use CRUD forms
+- Learning React
-- I’m looking to collaborate on Java or Python
+- Looking to collaborate on anything interesting, just reach out!
 - How to reach me: @ajaxromik

 <!---